The Bankrate promise

 The Citi ThankYou Rewards program has a pretty valuable option: the Citi Premier® Card.
 For a $95 annual fee, this travel card lets you rack up 3X Citi ThankYou points on restaurant, supermarket, gas station, hotel and air travel purchases.
 Plus, for a limited time, earn a total of 10 ThankYou® Points per $1 spent on hotel, car rentals, and attractions (excluding air travel) booked on the Citi Travel℠ portal (through June 30, 2024).
 This may be a better option for your business if you don’t often fly with one specific airline.

-Or, if your business has existing credit card debt to pay off, you might consider the Citi® Double Cash Card as a good long-term option.
-This card doesn’t charge an annual fee and comes with a 0 percent intro APR on balance transfers for 18 months (followed by a variable APR between 18.99 percent and 28.99 percent).
-In terms of ongoing rewards, you’ll earn a total of 2 percent cash back for each dollar you spend: 1 percent when you make a purchase and another 1 percent when you pay it off.
+Or, if your business has existing credit card debt to pay off, you might consider the Citi Double Cash® Card as a good long-term option.
+This card doesn’t charge an annual fee and comes with a 0 percent intro APR on balance transfers for 18 months (followed by a variable APR between 19.24 percent and 29.24 percent).
+In terms of ongoing rewards, you’ll earn a total of up to 2 percent cash back for each dollar you spend: 1 percent when you make a purchase and another 1 percent when you pay it off.

 How to choose a Citi business credit card